psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

-# Additional Notes — Pied Piper of Newtown Piper
+# Additional Notes — Pied Piper of Newtown

 This section contains additional notes and full-length original reports not included (so far) in the main narrative.